schneems/schneems/_posts/2015-11-29-what-is-semver.md

 ### Rev Teeny

 The teeny version gets revved any time a bugfix or [security release comes out](http://weblog.rubyonrails.org/2013/12/3/Rails_3_2_16_and_4_0_2_have_been_released/).
 If you added a feature that didn't break anything, should you rev the teeny version?
 Nope.
 You should rev the minor version.
 The key to a correct teeny SemVer is **backwards-compatible**.
-If a user upgrades their teeny version and something breaks, welp you didn't use semver correctly.
+If a user upgrades their teeny version and something breaks, welp you didn't use SemVer correctly.

 ### Rev Minor

 When you add features, bump the minor version.
 If your change broke any existing tests or require that you modify existing documentation, it likely should be a major bump instead.

 It took me a while to realize why, if our change is still backwards compatible, we shouldn't be able to simply rev a teeny version.
 There are two reasons for this.
 First is the ability to downgrade.
-If there are two versions, semver says that `0.0.9` and `0.0.8` are equivalent but the higher version may have bug fixes.
+If there are two versions, SemVer says that `0.0.9` and `0.0.8` are equivalent but the higher version may have bug fixes.
 If you start developing with `0.0.9` and it has an extra method (a different API), now you can no longer downgrade your app to use the `0.8` version because it will break.
 This might not happen that often, but when it does, it will be painful.

 The second reason is a bit more pragmatic.
 Even though you think your new API is backwards compatible it may require a future change or bug fix that makes it incompatible.
 Instead of waiting until that happens to rev a minor version, it is safer to rev it when you introduce the new API.